mpdf/mpdf.github.io/what-else-can-i-do/pdf-a1-b-compliance.md

 <li>file version changed to PDF-1.4*</li>
 <li>newline removed at end of file after %%EOF</li>
 <li>an /ID object is added to the PDF trailer (this is optional in PDF-1.4. spec.) when the file is not encrypted</li>
-<li>a binary file marker&nbsp; (consisting of a comment line with 4 characters &gt; 127 ASCII) is added just after the first line (recommended n PDF-1.4 spec.)</li>
+<li>a binary file marker  (consisting of a comment line with 4 characters &gt; 127 ASCII) is added just after the first line (recommended n PDF-1.4 spec.)</li>
 </ul>

-* <i>The PDF file version was changed to 1.5 in previous versions when 'active forms were introduced as an experiment'.
-These are no longer viable, and the rest of mPDF generated files meet 1.4 specification.</i>
+* *The PDF file version was changed to 1.5 in previous versions when 'active forms were introduced as an experiment'.
+These are no longer viable, and the rest of mPDF generated files meet 1.4 specification.*

 ## Colorspaces and ICC Profiles